 What’s it: Comparative advantage is a favorable position arising from producing goods and services at a lower opportunity cost.
 This concept is important in explaining international trade and specialization in production.
 That answers why countries trade with each other, even when they don’t have an absolute advantage.
 A country must focus on products that have a comparative advantage and buy other products from other countries.

-Theory of comparative advantage
+Understanding comparative advantage

 Countries should produce goods that have a lower opportunity cost.
 Each devotes scarce resources to produce those goods.
 They should not allocate resources to comparatively disadvantaged goods, even if they have low absolute costs.
 They can buy such in the international market.
 When all countries do this, free trade will provide maximum benefits and efficient resource allocation.

-Difference between absolute advantage and comparative advantage
+Absolute advantage vs. comparative advantage

-Comparative advantage comes from lower opportunity costs.
+The comparative advantage comes from lower opportunity costs.
 Opportunity cost is the benefit lost when we choose the next best alternative.

 For example, a worker can spend an hour to produce 3 fabrics or 6 shoes.
 While there may be alternatives, assume they are not the next best alternative.